jetify-com/devbox/README.md

 `devbox plan` - see the configuration and steps Devbox will use to generate a container

+## Join our Developer Community

+Ask questions, suggest ideas, and get help by [joining the `#devbox` channel](https://discord.gg/agbskCJXk2) in the Jetpack.io Discord Server.

 ## Related Work

 Thanks to [Nix](https://nixos.org/) for providing isolated shells.